 It’s not just women who use the platform, however – 38% of American fathers apparently use the platform (48% of Pinterest app users are parents in all).
 Male users account for 40% of sign-ups, say Pinterest. eMarketer predicts a 7:3 ratio of women to men on Pinterest by 2022.

 The aforementioned Pew Research Center Pinterest demographic data confirms higher levels of usage among higher income brackets.
-The trend here is neat; the greater the income, the more likely a user is to use Pinterest.
+The trend here is neat; the greater the level of household income, the more likely a user is to use Pinterest.

 Interestingly, there doesn’t seem to be a great deal in it when it comes to where respondents live.
-Suburbanites are most likely to be Pinterest users – the Pinterest demographic who are perhaps most likely to own their own homes and possess the means to decorate it.
-That said, those who live in urban centres (holiday makers and frequenters of restaurants) or rurally (also homeowners and perhaps also business owners) are very nearly as likely to use the platform.
+Suburbanites are traditionally the most likely to be Pinterest users – the Pinterest demographic who are perhaps most likely to own their own homes and possess the means to decorate it.
+That said, Pinterest penetration those who live in urban centres (holiday makers and frequenters of restaurants) has now drawn level, while rural penetration is not far behind (also homeowners and perhaps also business owners).

 Data source: Pew Research Center